jameskabbes/analytics_workshop/README.md

 For questions that relate to `income`, only consider the rows with known income (first 4.5 million of `features.csv`) for your answer.

-1. How many individuals live in the state of Texas?
+1. How many individuals live in the state of TX?

 2. How many currently married teachers in the state of IL are less than 20 years old?